5/8/2025

 Chief Financial Officer

 Yeah, sure.
 Good question.
-If you remember last time we broke out the sub-numbers, so the cloud infrastructure service and what we called our other computer, our legacy compute, there was like four or five different things that were in there.
-Some legacy storage, some of the first customers that we had done some custom builds for, some video optimization, image optimization, that sort of stuff.
+So, um, if you remember last time we broke out the sub numbers, so this, the, um, cloud infrastructure service and the, um, what we call the, our other computer, our legacy compute, there's like four or five different things that were in there, some legacy storage. some of the first customers that we had done some custom builds for, some video optimization, image optimization, that sort of stuff.
 That business had grown about 20% last year and the cloud infrastructure service grew at over 30%.
-So I'd say we're seeing very similar growth rates in the cloud infrastructure service and where the slowdown is coming as expected is in that other legacy stuff where you've got a combination of some of the custom deals we did.
-We did a couple big custom deals that have largely run their course and they're not growing anymore.
+So I'd say we're seeing very similar growth rates in the cloud infrastructure service and where the slowdown is coming, as expected, is in that other legacy stuff where you've got a combination of Some of the custom deals we did, we did a couple of big custom deals that have largely run their course and they're not growing anymore.
 Any new applications would go into cloud infrastructure service.
 Our legacy storage business is starting to decline.
 We've migrated a little bit of business to partners.
 So that's playing out exactly as we expected.
-So really the decline from 20 to 15 or 25 to 15 is really all in that bucket as we had called out to you.
-But the cloud infrastructure service is growing really, really fast.
+So really the decline from 20 to 15 or 25 to 15 is really all in that bucket as we had called out to you. but the Kolkata infrastructure service is going really, really fast.

 speaker